VyperCore/bucket/docs/export_and_merge.md

     def export_coverage(self):
         # Create a context specific hash
         # This is stored alongside recorded coverage and is used to determine if coverage is valid to merge.
+        # Alternatively, an empty string can be provided instead
         context_hash = Repo().head.object.hexsha

         # Collect coverage